rananna/back-to-the-future-timecircuits/readme.md

 #### **Step 5: Set the Prefix, Suffix, and Format**

 Now you can customize how the data is displayed.
+As you type in the prefix and suffix fields, the **live preview** will update in real-time.

 * **Label (3 chars)**: The wizard will suggest a label like `TEMP`.
 This is the short, static text that appears first on the display row.
 * **Prefix**: This is text that comes *before* the value.
 Since we want a space after the colon, enter a **Prefix** of **`: `** (a colon followed by a space).